MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 - The Machine Learning endpoint's deployments are updated when a flow is deployed or deleted.

-- The Key Vault for the client UI must be updated with the key to the endpoint when a new endpoint is created.
+- The key vault for the client UI must be updated with the key to the endpoint when a new endpoint is created.

 ## Performance efficiency